Risk aversion: Example

 The average payoff of the gamble, known as its expected value, is $50.
-The smallest dollar amount that an individual would be indifferent to spending on a gamble or guarantee is called the certainty equivalent, which is also used as a measure of risk aversion.
+The smallest guaranteed dollar amount that an individual would be indifferent to compared to an uncertain gain of a specific average predicted value is called the certainty equivalent, which is also used as a measure of risk aversion.
 An individual that is risk averse has a certainty equivalent that is smaller than the prediction of uncertain gains.
 The risk premium is the difference between the expected value and the certainty equivalent.
 For risk-averse individuals, risk premium is positive, for risk-neutral persons it is zero, and for risk-loving individuals their risk premium is negative.

 Utility of money

 In expected utility theory, an agent has a utility function u(c) where c represents the value that he might receive in money or goods (in the above example c could be $0 or $40 or $100).

 The utility function u(c) is defined only up to positive affine transformation – in other words, a constant could be added to the value of u(c) for all c, and/or u(c) could be multiplied by a positive constant factor, without affecting the conclusions.

-An agent possesses risk aversion if and only if the utility function is concave.
+An agent is risk-averse if and only if the utility function is concave.
 For instance u(0) could be 0, u(100) might be 10, u(40) might be 5, and for comparison u(50) might be 6.